openshift/ci-docs/content/en/docs/how-tos/onboarding-a-new-component.md

 1. Submit a copy of [this ART team template](https://issues.redhat.com/browse/ART-1443) to communicate to ART that a component change is desired.
 Take care to mention whether the image should also be removed from the 4.x+1 branch of ART's metadata in case it has already been branched.
 2. Open and `/hold` pull request, PR1, removing references to the old component from any second level operator which includes the component in its `image-references` file.
 3. Open and `/hold` a pull request, PR2, to github.com/openshift/release which, minimally, removes the `promotion:` stanza from the ci-operator configuration for the component & affected release(s).
 If the component is being completely removed from CI, PR2 can be the complete deletion of the ci-operator configuration file for the component / branch.
-4. Via the ART Jira ticket, have a release-artist prepare a pull request, PR3, which either disables the component build or prevents its inclusion in the release payload.
+4. Via the ART Jira ticket, have a release-artist prepare a github.com/openshift/ocp-build-data pull request, PR3, which either removes the component metadata or prevents its inclusion in the release payload (`for_payload: false`).
 5. In a synchronous chat with an ART team member or release manager (`@release-artists` in `#aos-art` on Slack) the following should be performed:
    1. Unhold and merge PR1.
-   2. Unhold and merge PR3.
+   2. Unhold and merge PR2.
    3. Unhold and have the release-artist merge PR3.
    4. The release-artist should then remove the old component name from CI: `oc -n ocp tag 4.{minor}:{old-component-name} -d`.